borokero/borokero-auth/README.md

 ### How Using it
-This module use Node-style callback and it can be used with different brokers like [Mosca](https://github.com/mcollina/mosca), [Aedes](https://github.com/mcollina/aedes), [Ponte](http://github.com/eclipse/ponte).
+This module use Node-style callback and it can be used with [Aedes](https://github.com/mcollina/aedes).

 ``` js
 'use strict'